useblocks/groundwork-web/docs/index.rst

 -------
 GwWeb
 ~~~~~
-Provides command line commands to to show and start web servers.
+Provides command line commands to show and start web servers.
 Configures also the web server "flask_debug".

 GwWebManager
 ~~~~~~~~~~~~